 - Next add the mushroom/bacon mixture along with the salt and pepper.
 Let the sauce simmer for a couple of minutes, then add the green beans.
 Stir to combine.

 - Pour the bean mixture into a 9x13 casserole dish and sprinkle the French fried onions all over the top.
-Bake uncovered for 30 minutes.
+Bake uncovered for 30 minutes until bubbling and the onions are golden and crispy.
+Let sit for 5 minutes before serving.